mottusrene/TACT/README.md

 This is a companion R packages for:

-Mõttus, R. (in press).
-How correlations can(not) be applied to individual people: A tutorial for researchers, students, and the public. *Personality Science*.
+Mõttus, R. (2022).
+What Correlations Mean for Individual People: A Tutorial for Researchers, Students and the Public.
+Personality Science, 3, e7467. https://doi.org/10.5964/ps.7467

 Preprint: https://psyarxiv.com/bpm9y

 To install the package in R: